FaisalxTech/Assignment-1/README.md

 - Prompts the user to input two numbers.
 - Performs addition, subtraction, multiplication, and division on these numbers.
 - Displays the result of each operation.
-- **Note:** The program does not use f-strings or if/else statements.

 ## Task 2: Personalized Greeting